PhaserEditor2D/phasereditor2d-scripts-core/README.md

 gameObject["RootScript__scripts"] = this;
 ```

-You can use the `key` parameter to register the root script node using other attribute.
-If the `key` parameter is `"anotherScripts"`, then it register the root node like this:
+You can use the `key` parameter to register the root script node using another attribute.
+If the `key` parameter is `"anotherScripts"`, then it registers the root node like this:

 ```
 gameObject["RootScript__anotherScripts"] = this;